Climate change in Tennessee

-Köppen climate types in Tennessee, showing that most of the state now has a humid subtropical climate.
+Köppen climate types in Tennessee, showing that most of the state has a humid subtropical climate.

-Climate change in Tennessee encompasses the effects of climate change, attributed to man-made increases in atmospheric carbon dioxide, in the U.S. state of Tennessee.
+Climate change in Tennessee encompasses the effects of climate change, observed and projected changes in temperature, precipitation, extreme weather, and ecological impacts in the U.S. state of Tennessee, as documented by federal and state scientific agencies.

+It has been observed that Tennessee's climate has warmed slightly in recent decades, and precipitation patterns have shifted, with an increase in heavy rainfall events.